ararslan/Maker.jl/README.md

 module.
 You cannot run all actions in `Main` that are defined in another module (particularly for variable targets).

+The hashing for functions and variables is not likely to stay the same between Julia versions.
+It's also different for 32- and 64-bit versions.
+It's still up in the air how to deal with this.

 ## Discussions

 Here are some miscellaneous questions and open issues on this approach: